Continuing Education Activity

-Thermography use is based on the fact of elevated breast skin temperatures overlying breast cancers, which are supposed to detect occult malignancies, show inconclusive results.
+Thermography use is based on the fact of elevated breast skin temperatures overlying breast cancers.

 Ultrasound is usually used to know more about the positive clinical examination or screening mammography on diagnostic fronts.
 It has limited use as a screening device due to various factors, including the inability to find micro-calcification and poor specificity.